physimals/physimals/_pages/software.md

 WM tract atlases were generated using probabilistic tractography and XTRACT in each of the 1065 subjects (see relevant [paper](https://www.biorxiv.org/content/10.1101/804641v2){:target="_blank"}).
 The resultant spatial distributions were binarised and averaged, giving a population-probability map for each tract.
-The *human* WM atlases are also accompanid by WM atlases of the *macaque* brain (obtained using 6 animals).
+The *human* WM atlases are also accompanied by WM atlases of the *macaque* brain (obtained using 6 animals).

 All [WM atlases](https://github.com/swarrington1/WM_atlases){:target="_blank"} are provided.

 *[Lab contributors](team): Shaun Warrington, Stam Sotiropoulos*

 <hr>

 ### Large Collaborative Projects